Chris & Samantha Stays

 House rules

-• Quiet hours 9pm–8am.
+• Keep voices, music, and TV at low levels between 9pm and 8am.
 Please finish roof deck time by 11:30pm.

 • Take off your shoes in the apartment to reduce noise.